Ashsamson/team-bravo-profile-card-app/README.md

-# Team Bravo – HIREConnect App
+# Team Bravo – HIREConnect APP

 This is the **frontend application** for the KConnect Profile Card system, built with **React.js**, **Tailwind CSS**, and **Framer Motion**.
 It enables users to register, verify their email via OTP, log in, and manage rich professional profiles including uploading avatars, documents, and showcasing skills.